-- Evaluation of the activities undertaken within the United Nations system that are directly related to the use of space-derived geospatial information for sustainable development and consideration of ways to highlight the links existing among those activities and the means to give them stronger international recognition. - Drafting of a report containing recommendations on ways and means to foster international cooperation with a view to building up national infrastructure to use space-derived geospatial data. - 4.
-The Committee also agreed that any recommendations or conclusions resulting from the workplan would be in accordance with the Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of all States, Taking into Particular Account the Needs of Developing Countries (General Assembly resolution 51/122, annex). - 5.
-At its fifty first session, the Committee requested the Secretariat to prepare a summary of the discussions in 2007 and 2008 on this agenda item, for consideration at its fifty-second session, in 2009, and to include information on activities undertaken within the United Nations system that were directly related to the use of space-derived geospatial information for sustainable development (A63/20, para.
-278). - 6.
-The present note by the Secretariat contains the requested summary of the discussions in Chapter II.
-Information on relevant activities undertaken within the United Nations system is provided in Chapter III and conclusions are presented in Chapter IV.
-In addition, the annex to this note contains, for consideration by the Committee, a proposed draft outline for the report of the Committee to be prepared in line with the workplan for 2009.
+- Evaluation of the activities undertaken within the United Nations system that are directly related to the use of space-derived geospatial information for sustainable development and consideration of ways to highlight the links existing among those activities and the means to give them stronger international recognition. - Drafting of a report containing recommendations on ways and means to foster international cooperation with a view to building up national infrastructure to use space-derived geospatial data.

+4. The Committee agreed that any recommendations or conclusions resulting from the workplan would be in accordance with the Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of all States, Taking into Particular Account the Needs of Developing Countries (General Assembly resolution 51/122, annex).